Contributor News & Resources

 As a public good organization, our work results are made public, and you can watch as we improve our services.

-- Our roadmap tells you what we are planning on working on for the end of the year.
+- SUMO Roadmap tells you what we are planning on working on for the end of the year.

-Besides our production servers at support.mozilla.org, we have two different staging servers available for testing:
+Besides our production servers at support.mozilla.org, we have a staging server available for testing:

-If you want to watch changes to articles, go the KB dashboard, click the link on the left that says Email me when revisions are... and select the appropriate checkboxes.
+If you want to watch changes to articles, go to the KB dashboard, click the link on the top that says Subscribe… and select the appropriate checkboxes.

 Contributor and group directories